CaptainCrowbar/rs-graphics-core/docs/colour-space.md

     constexpr bool is_colour_in_gamut(Vector<T, N> colour) noexcept;
 ```

 True if the colour is in gamut for the colour space.
-For polar spaces, this
+For unit-cube or polar
-checks that the first channel is in the range `[0,1)`.
-For unit-cube spaces,
-this tests that all channels are in the range `[0,1]` (except the first
+spaces, this checks that all channels are in the range `[0,1]`(or `[0,1)` for
-channel, if polar is also set).
-For spaces that are neither polar nor
-unit-cube, this has nothing to check and always returns true.
+the polar channel).
+For other spaces, this has nothing to check and always
+returns true.

 ```c++
 template <typename CS, typename T, int N>